Louise Harnby | Crime Fiction and Thriller Editor

 Proofreading rates

-With few set-up costs, no travelling expenses, and pretty much all the flexibility you want, it can be an exciting and fulfilling way of earning a crust.
-The question I get asked most often by those looking to break into our industry is "How much can you earn?"
+With few set-up costs, no travelling expenses and pretty much all the flexibility you want, freelance proofreading can be an exciting and fulfilling way to earn a crust.

-In the UK, the Chartered Institute of Editing and Proofreading (CIEP) suggests a minimum hourly rate of £25.40 for proofreading (correct in 2019).
+In the UK, the Chartered Institute of Editing and Proofreading (CIEP) updates its suggested minimum hourly rates for proofreading and other editorial services each year.

-In the mainstream publishing sector, expect to earn higher rates if you proofread science, technical or medical materials.
+In my experience, you can expect to earn higher rates if you proofread science, technical or medical materials.
 Clients tend to prefer people with a background in these fields, and the level of technical expertise required can mean earnings at the higher end of the rates spectrum.

-The trade publishing sector rarely gets anywhere near the CIEP recommended rates.
+And as for the trade publishing sector, the fee rarely gets anywhere near the CIEP recommended rates.
 The books are diverse and fun, but you’ll have to compromise on the pay!

 Setting your own rates

-Publisher clients and project management agencies usually set their own proofreading rates.
+Publishers, packagers and project-management agencies usually set their own proofreading rates.
 Should they decide to accept your services, you’ll have to decide whether to accept their rates.
 They vary enormously.

-If you’re a member of the CIEP you can access their annual Rate for the Job survey.
-One thing to remember is that book publishing is an expensive business, and those publisher clients that don’t have other revenue streams (subscription-based products like journals, for example) have very tight margins.
+Book publishing is an expensive business, and those publisher clients that don’t have other revenue streams (subscription-based products like journals, for example) have very tight margins.
+Controlling editorial costs is crucial if they're to ensure their businesses remain sustainable.

 There’s little point in grouching about it – you’re self-employed now.
-No one’s forcing you to take the rate so think about what your goals are – how important the client is to you, whether they can offer you repeat work, what their name will look like on your CV – and make your decision.
+No one’s forcing you to take the rate so think about:

-Try negotiating by all means, but if your client won’t budge, consider this: The highest rate isn’t always the best deal in the long run – one client offering a one-off job worth £40 per hour isn’t as financially rewarding on an annual basis as another who’ll give you monthly projects at an hourly rate of £21.
+Try negotiating by all means, but if your client won’t budge, consider this: The highest rate isn’t always the best deal in the long run.
+One client offering a one-off job worth £60 per hour isn’t as financially rewarding on an annual basis as another who’ll give you monthly projects at an hourly rate of £30.

-Repeat work means you don’t have to spend money and time on marketing yourself, so do the maths.
+Repeat work means you don’t have to spend money and time on marketing yourself quite as vigorously, so do the maths.

 Experience counts for a lot, as do good references.
 Working for little now will pay off in the future, allowing you to attract new clients and be pickier about who you want to work for and what rates you’re prepared to accept.

 You have to decide how best to achieve your strategic goals.
-If accepting a rate that is considered ‘low’ enables you to acquire clients who provide you with regular work, clear briefs, and timely payment, then you may consider this an acceptable compromise.
+If accepting a rate that is considered ‘low’, or is below a suggested minimum, enables you to acquire clients who provide you with regular work, clear briefs and timely payment, then you may consider this an acceptable compromise, and it's not for me to tell you otherwise.

 Take the long view

-When making your assessments, don’t just think about the rate per job – think about what you might earn from this client over the course of a year … two years … five years.
+When assessing a rate, don’t just think about the rate per job – think about what you might earn from this client over the course of a year … two years … five years.

 26 Comments